henryzihaohuang/js_project/README.md

 * Host

 ## Bonus Features
-* Player can respond to non-playable characters' dialogues.
-As an added bonus to enrich language learning aspect of the game.
+* Will add more at least one more room to extend story of Sunny getting to the airport via taxi.